Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit: Introduction

 We then use our $h_{\alpha\beta}^{(1)}$ results to calculate the generalized redshift correction \cite{Detw08, BaraSago11, AkcaETC15, VandShah15},

-where $u^\alpha$ is the geodesic four-velocity of $m_2$ in the Kerr background, $\tilde{z}_0 = (u^t)^{-1}$ is the geodesic redshift in Kerr, and $\langle \cdot \rangle_t$ represents an infinite time-average.
+where $u^\alpha$ is the geodesic four-velocity of $m_2$ in the Kerr background, $\tilde{z}_0 = (u^t)^{-1}$ is the geodesic redshift in Kerr, and $\langle \cdot \rangle_t$ represents an infinite time average.
 We calculate $\langle \tilde{z}_1 \rangle_t$ because it is (pseudo- or quasi-)invariant for a certain class of ``physically-reasonable'' gauges and thus provides a way of validating our calculations with those previously performed in the literature.
-(See Sec.~\ref{sec:redshift} or Ref.~\cite{BaraPoun19} for further details on pseudo-invariants in physically-reasonable gauges.)
+(See Sec.~\ref{sec:redshift} or Ref.~\cite{BaraPoun19} for further details on pseudo-invariants in self-force theory.)

 To extract $\langle \tilde{z}_1 \rangle_t$ from the metric perturbation, we must separate contributions to the redshift from the regular and singular fields, $h_{\alpha\beta}^{(1)} = h_{\alpha\beta}^{\mathrm{R}(1)} + h_{\alpha\beta}^{\mathrm{S}(1)}$ \cite{DetwWhit03}.
 The regular perturbation $h_{\alpha\beta}^{\mathrm{R}(1)}$ is finite and smooth along the small mass' worldline and is responsible for its self-forced motion, which is geodesic in the \emph{effective spacetime},